litedao/sai-service/README.md

 ### Prerequisites

-Have a local node running with pruning archive
+Have a local node running

 ### Sync DB: